-Earthquake-proof racking: installation with Mecalux conventional racking on the Pacific Rim
+Earthquake-proof racking: warehouse with Mecalux conventional racking on the Pacific Rim

 Project: earthquake-proof construction for Iron Mountain Chile